Buying Grass Fed and Pastured Meats on a Budget

 In a perfect world, we want to look for grass-fed and grass-finished animals.
 We’d also want to prioritize pasture-raised poultry, pork, and eggs.
 Next in line in terms of quality would be grass-fed, organic, and grain-finished meats.
 Following those options, we’d be looking for organic and soy-free products.
 Last on our list in terms of quality would be proteins from conventional sources.

 A few things to consider here – first, if you are going to grab conventional beef, I encourage you to grab a leaner cut of meat when possible.
 Fattier tissues in red meat can really hold onto and store a lot of those things that we want to avoid in conventional animal proteins – like hormones, antibiotic residue, and any of the other inflammatory properties that might have found their way into the meat.
 You’ll also want to know that conventionally raised poultry can be one of the most concerning proteins to ingest when it comes to how they’re raised, and the additives that you could potentially be consuming when you’re choosing conventional poultry.
-This means, if I were going to consume poultry products I would always look to find pasture-raised, antiobiotic and hormone free options.
+This means, if I were going to consume poultry products I would always look to find pasture-raised, antibiotic and hormone-free options.

 BUDGET HIGHLIGHT: EGGS

 Eggs are a VERY GOOD source of budget-friendly protein as well, and we typically like to look for pastured, organic and soy-free eggs whenever possible.
-They are such a cost-effective way of getting high quality protein on your plate if you look at cost per pound.
+They are such a cost-effective way of getting high-quality protein on your plate if you look at the cost per pound.
 Let’s say you’re comparing grass-fed beef, pastured chicken, and wild seafood to pastured eggs – pastured eggs will almost always win in terms of quality of protein combined with cost.
 I know that when you’re standing in the egg aisle, and you’re looking at the cartons, you’re probably feeling overwhelmed – it feels three times more expensive to buy the pastured eggs than it does to buy the conventional eggs.
 There is a HUGE difference in the equality at locust Grove Pastures our pastured eggs are fresh daily!
 So if you have to pick one protein to upgrade at this point in time for your family, my stance is I would upgrade the eggs first.
 In close Pasture raised eggs are very healthy and a great way to add protein to your diet.

 Again, in a perfect world, when thinking about how to buy grass fed and pastured meats on a budget, we’d be looking to source as locally and as high quality as possible.
 For a lot of us, this means trips to the farmer’s markets or local farms to chat with someone who can answer all of your questions about the conditions your animals were raised in.